-When proc is a function, its first argument is a command, indicating if it wants to lock or unlock the path specified in the second argument.
+When proc is a function, its first argument is a command 'lock pr 'unlock, which indicates whether the caller wants to lock or unlock a target zo-path, and the second argument is the target zo-path (expressed as a byte string).

-When the proc 'lock command returns #t, the current builder has obtained the lock for zo-path.
+When proc returns #t for a 'lock command, the current builder has obtained the lock for zo-path.
 Once compilation of zo-path is complete, the builder process must release the lock by calling proc 'unlock with the exact same zo-path.

-When the proc 'lock command returns #f, another parallel builder obtained the lock first and has already compiled the zo.
+When proc returns #f for a 'lock command, another parallel builder obtained the lock first and has already compiled the target.
 The parallel builder should continue without compiling zo-path.
 (In this case, make-compilation-manager-load/use-compiled-handler's result will not call proc with 'unlock.)